Castle Campbell: History

-The acquisition of Castle Gloom expanded the power of the Campbell family, from Argyll in the west into central Scotland, and suited Colin Campbell's position as Master of the Household to King James III of Scotland, which required his frequent presence at court.
-In February 1490, Campbell petitioned the newly crowned King, James IV of Scotland, to formally change the name of Gloom to "Castle Campbell", and this was done by an act of parliament.
-The change in name may imply that the term "castle" was seen as particularly prestigious, requiring royal approval for its use.
-At this time, the castle would have comprised the tower house, with other buildings arranged around the courtyard and gardens outside.
-The east range was probably added first, and some time after the accession of the 2nd Earl in 1493, the large south range was begun.
-This building shows the influence of the contemporary works at Stirling Castle, now known as the King's Old Building.
+The accession of Castle Gloom expanded the power of the Campbell family, from Argyll in the west into central Scotland, and also suited Colin Campbell's position as Master of the Household to King James III of Scotland, which required his frequent presence at court.
+In February 1490, Campbell petitioned the newly crowned King, James IV of Scotland, to formally change the name of Gloom to "Castle Campbell", and this was done by an act of parliament, the Castle Campbell Act 1489 (Feb. c.
+23).
+The name change may imply that the term "castle" was seen as particularly prestigious, requiring royal approval for its use.
+At this time, the castle would have consisted of the tower house, along with other buildings arranged around the courtyard and gardens outside.
+The east range was probably added first, and sometime after the accession of the 2nd Earl in 1493, the large south range was begun.
+These buildings show influence of the contemporary works at Stirling Castle, now known as the King's Old Building.
 It included a state apartment of hall, outer chamber and bedchamber, with large south-facing windows overlooking the gardens, and a view across the Devon Valley.
 The range also provided additional private lodgings, and was accessed via two symmetrically placed stairways facing the courtyard.